C7ement/hyperledgerComposerApp/README.md

   cd ~/fabric-dev-servers
   export FABRIC_VERSION=hlfv12
   ```
-  Not in hyperledger instructions but might be needed to execute downloadFabric.sh :  'sudo chmod 666 /var/run/docker.sock`
+  This is not in hyperledger instructions but it might be needed to execute downloadFabric.sh: `sudo chmod 666 /var/run/docker.sock`
   ```
   ./downloadFabric.sh
   ```